Anne of Denmark and contrary winds: Witch trials at North Berwick and the Danish connection

 The North Berwick witch trials in 1590 involved a number of people from East Lothian, Scotland.
 They ran for two years, and implicated over seventy people.
 These included Francis Stewart, 5th Earl of Bothwell.
 The "witches" were alleged to have held their covens on the Auld Kirk Green, part of the modern-day North Berwick Harbour area.
 The confessions were extracted by torture in the Old Tolbooth, Edinburgh.
+They mentioned weather magic used against the royal couple.
 One source for this story was published in a 1591 pamphlet Newes from Scotland and was subsequently published in King James's dissertation on contemporary necromancy titled Daemonologie in 1597.

 The North Berwick trials were one of the first major witchcraft persecutions in Scotland, and began with this sensational case involving the royal houses of Denmark-Norway and Scotland.
 King James VI had sailed to Norway to meet his bride Anne of Denmark, sister of Christian IV of Denmark.
 During their return to Scotland they experienced terrible storms and had to shelter in Norway for several weeks before continuing.
 At this point, the interest in witch trials were revived in Denmark because of the gigantic, ongoing Trier witch trials in Germany, which were described and discussed in Denmark.

 In Denmark, the admiral of the Danish fleet, Peder Munk argued with the treasurer Christoffer Valkendorff about the state of the ships of the bridal fleet, and blamed the mishaps on the wife of a high official in Copenhagen whom he had insulted.
 The Copenhagen witch trials were held in Denmark in July 1590.
 One of the first Danish victims was Anna Koldings, who, under pressure, divulged the names of five other women; one of whom was Malin, the wife of the burgomaster of Helsingor.
 They all confessed that they had been guilty of sorcery in raising storms that menaced Queen Anne's voyage, and that on Halloween night they had sent devils to climb up the keel of her ship.
 In September, two women were burnt as witches at Kronborg.
 James heard news from Denmark regarding this and decided to set up his own tribunal.